Teen volunteer opportunities are the best way to imbibe the values of empathy and responsibility in them.

 9. Help an elderly person

 Your teen’s nana has no clue how to get around the latest technology.
 Being an expert at using apps, email, social media, and more, they can easily help the elderly who need help with these.
 Helping them out with computers or phones is great because it helps the elderly stay in touch with family and friends.
-Whether it’s their grandma or the neighbor down the street, encourage your teen to help them.
+Whether it’s their grandma or the neighbor down the street, helping an elderly person could be one of the best therapeutic activities for teens.

 10. Care for pets at the animal shelter